pmackle/Monopoly/README.md

 Gamestate.cpp - Operates like a finite state machine.
 Helps organize.

-Go.cpp - For passing go or landing on a space, really wishing we had more damn comments here.
+Go.cpp - For passing go or landing on a space.
+I have retroactively tried to add comments 3 years later but am unable to decipher a lot of it.
 Rookie mistake for a first big project.

 main.cpp - Self explanatory.
 Takes in textfile of rules/properties.